pacs-course/pacs-examples/README.md

 . load_modules.sh
 ```

-will load the main modules used in the examples, a part `hdf5` which is used only on the example on input-output streams.
+will load the main modules used in the examples, apart from  `hdf5`, which is used only in the example on input-output streams.

 ## Installing git submodules ##

 If you do not have used --recursive when cloning this repo and you want to use
-the git submodules containing third party software type:
+the git submodules containing third-party software type:
 ```
 ./install_git_submodules.sh
 ```

-The file submodule_commands.txt contains some reminder of useful git commands for operating with submodules.
+The file submodule_commands.txt contains some reminders of useful git commands for operating with submodules.
 We also have the following utilities

 - `change_submodules_url.sh` changes the protocol of the submodules to https.
 You should not need it!

 - `change_submodules_url_ssh.sh` changes the protocol of the submodules to ssh.
 You should not need it!

 ## WHAT DO DO NEXT? ##

-- Go to the `Extras/` directory that contains additional software used by some examples and follow the instructions in the local `README.md` file.
+- Go to the `Extras/` directory, which contains additional software used by some examples and follow the instructions in the local `README.md` file.
 - Go to the `Examples/` directory and follow the instructions in the local `README.md` file.

+## WHY MAKEFILES? ##
+I have used standard makefiles since I find that they allow simpler handling of "disaggregated software", where you have several partially independent examples which share, however, some common features.
+Indeed porting to `cmake` is possible, but so far it is not planned.

+## DISCLAIMER ##
+The code in this repository is just a collection of examples.
+Some of them are rather complete and may form the basis of derivative work.
+You are free to use them at your wish (give credits please), but remember that I do not make any claim on their suitability for your work, nor that they are free of bugs.